paisleypark3121/la2i/readme.md

 Start chainlit: chainlit run app.py -w

-Please create an .env file and insert your openai api key:
+Please create an .env file and insert your api keys:
 OPENAI_API_KEY=**USE YOUR KEY**

 Hide the chain of thought details from the user in the UI: